ustunb/actionable-recourse/README.md

 **Functionality**

-- Specify a custom set of feasible actions for each input variable of an ML model.
+- Customize the set of feasible action for each input variable of an ML model.
-- Generate actionable changes for a person to flip the prediction of a linear classifier.
+- Produce a list of actionable changes for a person to flip the prediction of a linear classifier.
-- Determine the *feasibility of recourse* of a linear classifier on a population of interest.
+- Estimate the *feasibility of recourse* of a linear classifier on a population of interest.
 - Evaluate the *difficulty of recourse* for a linear classifier on a population of interest.

 ----